Historical Roasts

 Historical Roasts is an American comedy television series on Netflix.
-Based on the Los Angeles live comedy show of the same name, the series "roasts" historical figures including Abraham Lincoln, Martin Luther King Jr., and Cleopatra.
+Based on the Los Angeles live comedy show of the same name, created by Eddie Furth, Ryan Pigg and Samee Junio, the series "roasts" historical figures including Abraham Lincoln, Martin Luther King Jr., and Cleopatra.
 The 6-episode first season was released on Netflix on May 27, 2019.
 It is hosted by Jeff Ross, a "recurring roaster" who has appeared frequently in stand-up specials and series on Comedy Central.